I’m starting to appreciate an interesting paradox that comes with launching and running a startup, which is this:

 These requests go out to family, close friends, acquaintances, former colleagues and quite often total strangers.
 Willingness to reach out is actually a good test of your own commitment to the idea; if it’s not something you’re proud of and feel strongly about, you‘ll be hesitant to share what you are doing or ask for anyone’s time and attention.

-Looking back at the five months I’ve spent building Level, it’s hard to imagine where it would be without an incredible amount of support, encouragement, generosity and direct assistance from a great number of people.
+Looking back at the five months I’ve spent building Level Frames, it’s hard to imagine where it would be without an incredible amount of support, encouragement, generosity and direct assistance from a great number of people.
 I am truly grateful.

 Herein lies the paradox.